thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         **What happens if it rains?**

-        First of all remember...a little rain doesn't stop a great time on our boats especially in the warm Gold Coast endless summer...
-But do rest assured that we have a very generous wet weather policy as we want you to enjoy your time on board the boat, so if there is torrential rain or storms at the time you will be able to cancel or reschedule your cruise.
+        A little rain doesn't stop a great party on our boats especially in the warm Gold Coast endless summer...
+All vessels have a large undercover area and we will continue to sail in most conditions.

+        But do rest assured that we have a very generous wet weather policy, so if there is torrential rain/strong winds etc you will be able to cancel or reschedule your cruise.
 Please see the full booking policy provided with your invoice for full details or contact our team.

         **Are your charters suitable for guests with limited mobility?**